gioui/giouiorg/content/doc/architecture.md

 Package [`gioui.org/widget/material`](https://gioui.org/widget/material) implements a theme based on the [Material Design](https://material.io/design), and the [`Theme`](https://gioui.org/widget/material#Theme) struct encapsulates the parameters for varying colors, sizes and fonts.

-To use a theme, you must first initialize in your application loop:
+To use a theme, you must first initialize it in your application loop:

 <{{files/architecture/main.go}}[/START THEMELOOP OMIT/,/END THEMELOOP OMIT/]